albar965/littlenavmap-manual/en/WEATHER.md

 _Little Navmap_ can download and display winds aloft based on either X-Plane or the [National Oceanic and Atmospheric Administration](https://www.noaa.gov/) data.

 The latter one are winds aloft forecasts which are updated four times a day and are used by most simulators and weather programs as data source.
-The wind speed and direction is arranged in a one-degree grid.
+The wind speed and direction is arranged in an one-degree grid.

 _Little Navmap_ can display a wind barbs grid for a selected wind layer or at flight plan waypoints.
 Tooltips at the wind barbs show wind details for several layers at the position.